 The Document Review and Preassessment typically require 2-4 weeks each.
 However, the number of registrars and the number of days for each stage of the registration audit depends on the size and complexity of your organization.
 To help the ISO Registration Process go smoother, set target dates accordingly to allow both you and the registrar time to fully prepare.

 Always keep in mind, registration and the entire audit process should provide you with valuable feedback to improve your system.
-So for guidance in your audit process, Bizmanualz ISO 9001 Quality Procedures Manual will get you on your way.
+So for guidance in your audit process, Bizmanualz ISO 9001 2015 Procedures will get you on your way.
 After all, it’s your company, it’s your registration, and so make sure you get a strong return on YOUR investment.